 - Five Assignments where you'll build a complete web application from scratch (i.e., chat server and client) - Assignments build cumulatively on each other.
-Missing even one lab means you'll lose big! - Solutions will not be provided for any of the assignments - To be done individually; No collaboration allowed. - Submission via Github (later)
+Missing even one lab means you'll lose big! - Solutions will not be provided for any of the assignments - To be done individually; No collaboration allowed (even for ideas) - Submission via Github (later) physical presence not needed